rahul2690/SimpleTaskManager/ng2boottaskmanager/taskmanager-backend/README.md

  3. More ITs and UTS
  4. DAO could be used but using Spring Boot's Crud Repository so did not used
  5. Creating Task automatically.

+ Assumptions
+ 1. You have JAVA 8 running
+ 2. postgesDB Running locally at 5432 port,
+     User -postgres
+     Password -postgres